Rahul Chandran

 Rahul Chandran (born 1976) is the first executive director of the Global Alliance for Humanitarian Innovation.
 GAHI was a major outcome of the World Humanitarian Summit.
-He was previously a thought leader on United Nations reform, working across the fields of development, conflict and security, widely known for his work on resilience, statebuilding and humanitarian change.
+He was previously a thought leader on United Nations reform, working across the fields of development, conflict, and security, widely known for his work on resilience, statebuilding, and humanitarian change.

-Chandran was the author and managing editor of Humanitarianism in the Network Age, a major report on the future of humanitarian action.
-The report argued that information was a basic need in crisis response and was described as ground-breaking and a "turning point for the use of mobile and ICT in humanitarian crises and the protection of human rights".
+Chandran was the author and managing editor of Humanitarianism in the Network Age, a major report on the future of humanitarian action The report argued that information was a basic need in crisis response and was described as ground-breaking and a "turning point for the use of mobile and ICT in humanitarian crises and the protection of human rights".

 Chandran has also led various efforts on UN reform, including around the Sustainable Development Goals, and the International Review of Civilian Capacity Secretariat, a reform process for the United Nations.

-Prior to this, Chandran was the deputy director at the Center on International Cooperation(CIC).
+Before this, Chandran was the deputy director at the Center on International Cooperation(CIC).
 At CIC, Chandran, along with the Director, Bruce D. Jones, and Richard Gowan, helped to make CIC one of the most influential think-tanks working on conflict and security issues.
 While at CIC, Chandran ran the Afghanistan Reconstruction Program, working for Barnett Rubin before his appointment as Senior Advisor to Richard Holbrooke.

 Chandran was the lead author of From Fragility to Resilience, a policy paper for the Organization for Economic Cooperation and Development (OECD) that provided new definitions for State-building and resilience.
 The paper was highly influential in the world of conflict policy.
 First, it restored the idea that political settlement was essential to social contract stability.
 Second, it defined building resilience as the goal of international assistance to conflict countries.
 Third, it renewed the focus on legitimacy.
-This work has been taken forward in a number of other fora – on political settlements most notably by Alan Whaites and DfiD, as well as the World Bank's 2011 World Development Report, and on legitimacy by the OECD's International Network on Conflict and Fragility.
+This work has been taken forward in several other fora – on political settlements most notably by Alan Whaites and DfiD, as well as the World Bank's 2011 World Development Report, and on legitimacy by the OECD's International Network on Conflict and Fragility.

 Chandran was also the lead author of Recovering From War a report commissioned by the UK Government ahead of its 20 May 2008 thematic debate in the United Nations Security Council.
 Recovering from War defined three primary weaknesses in the international response to conflict: